vatsalunadkat/gambatte-k2/README.md

 - **~~Dynamic Quality/Size Controls:~~** removed
   - ~~Toggle between some scaling/quality presets.~~
 - **Threaded Frame Processing:**
-  - Frame conversion and drawing are offloaded to a worker thread to keep the UI responsive.
+  - Frame conversion and drawing are offloaded to a worker thread to keep the UI responsive (on FBInk mode only).
 - **Minimal External Dependencies:**
-  - Only needs GTK2, GDK-Pixbuf, and FBInk (for direct mode).
+  - Only needs GTK2, ~~GDK-Pixbuf,~~ and FBInk (for direct mode).

 ---